mwouts/jupytext/docs/index.md

 Only the notebook inputs (and optionally, the metadata) are included.
 Text notebooks are well suited for version control.
 You can also edit or refactor them in an IDE - the `.py` notebook above is a regular Python file.

-We recommend the `percent` format for notebooks that mostly contains code.
-The `percent` format is available for Julia, Python, R and many others [languages](languages.md).
+We recommend the `percent` format for notebooks that mostly contain code.
+The `percent` format is available for Julia, Python, R, and many other [languages](languages.md).

 If your notebook is documentation-oriented, a [Markdown-based format](formats-markdown.md) (text notebooks with a `.md` extension) might be more appropriate.
 Depending on what you plan to do with your notebook, you might prefer the Myst Markdown format, which interoperates very well with Jupyter Book, or Quarto Markdown, or even Pandoc Markdown.